Board of Directors 2024-2025

 Janette has extensive experience in the healthcare field having started her work career as a registered nurse with Toronto General Hospital, moving into hospital management positions before going into pharmaceutical and clinical research.
 Janette retired from her position as Chief Operating Officer at Population Health Research Institute (PHRI), an academic research institute affiliated with McMaster University in June 2022.

-Janette is the Chair of the Board at Bethell Hospice in Inglewood, having just completed her first year as chair and served as a Director and chair of the Governance committee at Bethell for the 3 previous years.
+Janette is the Chair of the Board at Bethell Hospice in Inglewood, having just completed her second year as chair and served as a Director and chair of the Governance committee at Bethell for the 3 previous years.
 Janette places high value in contributing to her community, and so living in Georgetown, and being passionate about healthcare, serving the local hospice is a perfect fit.
-She is eager to continue her journey in Hospice Palliative Care and broaden her contributions by joining the HPCO board, working to ensure access to quality end-of-life care in Ontario.
+She is pleased to continue her involvement in Hospice Palliative Care and broadening her impact by joining the HPCO board, working to ensure access to quality end-of-life care in Ontario.

 Janette has more than 10 years of board experience having served on a volunteer board for a clinical research network (N2 Canada) as well.